Use your Delta Stage

 From here, ensure that the ‘Connect locally’ option is checked, then click ‘Connect’.
 After a few seconds, you should see a live preview of the microscope camera, and full software control over the device.

-Controlling the device remotely
+Controlling the device from another computer

 In OpenFlexure Connect, use the Nearby Devices section to find your microscope.